MenkeTechnologies/zpwr/README.md

 - powerline for vim and tmux

 There is a significant amount of custom zsh, bash and perl code that I wrote to support very advanced functionality that I desired.

-There are also dependencies written in rust (exa,bat,fd-find), ruby(lolcat) and python(powerline-status,ponysay,mycli,pgcli,glances,pygments,bpython)
+There are also dependencies written in rust (exa, bat, fd-find), ruby(lolcat) and python(powerline-status, ponysay, mycli, pgcli, glances, pygments, bpython)

 # Supported Operating Systems:
 - macOS